kirodoras/repo-provas/README.md

     }
 RESPONSE IN SUCCESS
     - status: 200
-    - body: [Array of tests grouped by teachers]
+    - body: Object[] of tests grouped by teachers
 ```

 <!-- Contact -->